Al Waleed bin Talal Al Saud: Business career

 In December 2011, Al Waleed invested $300 million in Twitter, purchasing secondary shares from insiders.
-The purchase gave Kingdom Holding a "more than 3% share" in the company, which was valued at $8 billion in late summer 2011.
+The purchase gave Kingdom Holding "more than 3% share" in the company, which was valued at $8 billion in late summer 2011.

 In 2015, he announced that he would donate his fortune to charity at an unspecified date.
 He had previously donated $3.5 billion over the course of 35 years through his charitable organization Alwaleed Philanthropies.

 From 2015 to 2021, he lost several lawsuits against Pierre El Daher, CEO of LBCI, and would be required to pay $22m, due to breaches in contract conditions with the Lebanese broadcaster.

 In May 2022, he was listed as committing to purchase approximately 35 million shares of Twitter Inc. at or immediately prior to the purchase of Twitter by Elon Musk and other private-equity investors behind Musk's bid.

 Arrest and release

 On 4 November 2017, Al Waleed was one of those arrested in Saudi Arabia in a "corruption crackdown" conducted by a new royal anti-corruption committee.
 In total, 320 princes, ministers and businessmen were detained at the five-star Ritz-Carlton Hotel in Riyadh.
 This was done on the orders of Crown Prince Mohammad bin Salman, who acted with the aim of consolidating his position as the next ruler of the kingdom.
 Crown Prince Mohammad bin Salman is Al Waleed's first cousin; both are male-line grandsons of Ibn Saud, first monarch and founder of Saudi Arabia.

 Al Waleed and most of the other Saudi notables arrested made financial settlements of some kind with the Saudi government before they were released.
-In his case, as in the case of most of the other detainees, the Saudi Arabia government did not disclose charges or produce evidence and the negotiations were held in secret.
-In December, some weeks after the arrests, it was reported that the Saudi Arabian authorities were demanding $6 billion from Prince Al Waleed bin Talal in exchange of his release.
+In his case, as in the case of most of the other detainees, the Saudi Arabian government did not disclose charges or produce evidence, and the negotiations were held in secret.
+In December, some weeks after the arrests, it was reported that the Saudi Arabian authorities were demanding $6 billion from Prince Al Waleed bin Talal in exchange for his release.

 Al Waleed was released from detention in late January 2018, nearly three months after his arrest.
 According to a Wall Street Journal report, the price for his release was $6 billion.
-In comparison, his first cousin Prince Mutaib bin Abdullah, son of the late King Abdullah (1924–2015), was released after reportedly paying a mere $1 billion.
+In comparison, his first cousin Prince Mutaib bin Abdullah, son of the late King Abdullah (1924–2015), was released after reportedly paying $1 billion.

 Just days before his arrest, Al Waleed reportedly contacted US-based Saudi journalist Jamal Khashoggi (who had publicly criticized the Saudi government in the past) and invited him to return to the Kingdom to contribute to Mohammad bin Salman's vision.